-You can change the position and orientation of the titles in a title effect quickly and easily.
+You can change the position and orientation of the title text and images in a title effect, quickly and easily.

 Note: click on to use the TV safe zone and grid lines to help with the precise placement of the title effect on the master video.
-Select Snap to Reference to have the title effect snap to the grid lines, TV safe zone, and boundary of the video area.
+Select Snap to Reference Lines to have the title effect snap to the grid lines, TV safe zone, and boundary of the video area.

-To modify its position or orientation:
+To modify title text and image position or orientation:

-- click on the title and drag it to a new position. - click on above the title and drag it right or left to change its orientation.
+- click on the title text or an image, and then drag it to a new position. - if editing a 2D title, click on 🛄 above the title text or image, and drag it right or left to change its orientation. - if the title effect contains an image, select it and then click and drag a corner or side to resize the image.